logankilpatrick/wgschool/content/home.md

 <!-- - [Introduction to PyTorch](../ml) -->
 <!-- - [Version control with Git](../git) -->
 <!-- - [Introduction to Project Jupyter](../jupyter) -->

-Other:
-- UBC courses: *Intro to Sockeye cluster* by Roman Baranowski, *CC cloud* by Venkat Mahadevan, *Docker in your VM* by Jacob Boschee
-- confirmed: *Singularity* by Grigory Shamov, *Databases on Cedar* by Alex Lopes and Wolfgang Richter, *Gromacs simulation optimisation* by Olivier Fisette
-- maybe: MATLAB topics

 Instructors:
 - Check [the bash course](../bash-menu) to see the timing example.
 Here we have 4-5 hours of live